 - Solid 3 point attachment - Pair of compression saddle rail and seatpost compression straps

-- Designed with minimal seams to achieve high water resistance
+- Minimal seams to achieve high water resistance

 - Designed to work with the Wolftooth® Valais seatpost collar